Your Home, in a Suitcase

 ii.
 3-4 pairs of jeans.
 These will tend to be the primary workhorses and see a lot of use.

 v.
 Footwear: This wildly varies, and I know of people who have more than thirteen pairs of the same.
-They ideally need to be water-resistant, and at a minimum, do get the following:
+They preferably need to be water-resistant, and at a minimum, do get the following:

 – Shoes.
 They are comfy and utilitarian.